 8. The form of love I’m describing is something much surer and better.
 It is something much holier.
 It is not as much about desiring a person as it is to desire their well-being, their physical, mental, and spiritual growth.
 Metaphorically, this form of love is not the beautiful, briefly blooming rosebud, but its thorny stem–the flower’s protection and source of all nourishment and life.
 This love is selfless in that it frees the ego from narcissism and the constant clamoring of me, me, me… Sadly, for some, this type of love might be hard to comprehend or even believe in, but it does exist.
 I’ve experienced it.
 I’ve seen it in my wife and children.
 I’ve seen it in my friends.
 I’ve seen it in my better self.
 (127, 128)

 Comment: Ditto!
 However, I am sad to say that it has taken me over 50 years to experience and understand this type of love… that love called charity by Moroni in the Book of Mormon (Moroni 7:45-48).
 I have known it intellectually for many years, but–until recently–have never experienced in my heart so as to understand more fully and appreciate the scope and depth of its implications, purpose, and meaning.
 Good news… now I know!
 It is truly wanting more than anything, even more than for oneself, the well-being of another–in all aspects–without anticipating or expecting anything in return.
-With that said, I have by no means mastered it… I have a long way to go.
+With that said, I have by no means mastered it… I have a long, long way to go.
 I am just beginning this journey and am grateful to be on this path.
+Fortunately, I have a great role model to guide me along the way… my wife.
+She lives on a much higher plane of existence than anyone I know where love, kindness, compassion, and forgiveness come naturally to her… at least it looks that way because she makes it look so easy.

 9. Love is hands-on, on-the-job training.
 We improve love through the work and practice of love.
 We develop love through service.
 (135)